CanPixel/BadOptics/README.md

 _“Your job is specifically to connect and relate as much as possible with your populus.
 That, or do whatever” 👔👨🏻_

-Using a range of political tests, presented to you:
+Using a range of political SapplyValues tests, presented to you:
 # THE GAMIFIED POLITICAL COMPASS [play in browser here!](https://canpixel.github.io/BadOptics/)

-You know what they say, opposites repel.

 Take your ideology to the ULTIMATE TEST as this collect-a-thon makes you hoard all your political beliefs together into one incoherent word salad.
 The faith of the political climate is now within your hands!